KylaBendrik/Juric/Chapter Summaries/chapter 7.md

 Ultimate goal is to build a distributed HTTP server that can handle many end users who are simultaneously manipulating many to-do lists.
 ## 7.1 Working with the mix project
 `mix new projectname` is how you generate a new blank elixir project
+> *Tip*
+Find out more about mix in the docs.
+This book won't go into much detail

+file naming conventions:
+ - place modules under common top-level alias (Todo.List, Todo.Server)
+ - one module per file
+ - filenames snake case, module names camelc case
+ - folder structure should correspond to module names (Todo.Server in todo/server.ex)
 ## 7.2 Managing multiple to-do lists
+We can either implement a TodoListCollection abstraction to work with multiple to-do lists or run one instance of the to-do server for each to-do list.
+The first approach isn't very scalable, since you'd only have one process to serve all the users.
+You need a separate entity - the cache - to create new list servers or fetch existing ones
 ### 7.2.1 Implementing a cache
 #### Listing 7.1 Cache initialization (todo_cache/lib/todo/cache.ex)
 #### Listing 7.2 Handling the `server_process` request (todo_cache/lib/todo/cache.ex)